 How Edmonton’s first community archivist builds better records

 Edmonton created the community archivist position in part because queer historian Ron Byers lobbied the city to do so.
-He […]
+He wanted records donated by Michael Phair, Alberta’s first out, gay politician, to enter the city’s official vault.
+Yong said those records include thousands of photos and measure 13 kilometres in […]

 Edmonton’s Pride Celebration History